B. J. Chute

-Beatrice Joy Chute (Born Minneapolis, Minnesota, January 3, 1913; died New York City, New York, September 6, 1987) was an American writer and academic.
+Beatrice Joy Chute (January 3, 1913 – September 6, 1987) was an American writer and academic.
 She is best known for her 1956 novel Greenwillow.

 Early life

-Chute was the daughter of William Young Chute (1863-1939), a Minneapolis real estate broker, and his wife Edith May "Mollie" Pickburn, an immigrant from Great Britain who had been a nurse in a London hospital.
-Chute's paternal grandfather, Richard Chute (1820-1893), was a prominent early Minnesota businessman.
+Chute was the daughter of William Young Chute (1863–1939), a Minneapolis real estate broker, and his wife Edith May "Mollie" Pickburn, an immigrant from Great Britain who had been a nurse in a London hospital.
+Chute's paternal grandfather, Richard Chute (1820–1893), was a prominent early Minnesota businessman.
 The family spent much of their time at their country home, "Hazelwood".
-Joy was the youngest of three sisters, the older sisters being Mary Grace Chute (b.
-1907) and Marchette Gaylord Chute (1909-1994).
+She was the youngest of three sisters, the older sisters being Mary Grace Chute (b.
+1907) and Marchette Gaylord Chute (1909–1994).
 All three sisters became writers.
 Mary Grace published, among other work, at least twenty stories in a series about "Sheriff John Charles Olson" in the Saturday Evening Post from 1938 to 1953.
 Marchette was known chiefly for her biographies of English historical figures; her 1950 Shakespeare of London was a bestseller, and Two Gentle Men: The Lives of George Herbert and Robert Herrick (1959) was a finalist for the National Book Award for Nonfiction in 1960.

 Joy Chute worked at her father's realty office until around the time of his death.
 In the early 1940s her mother moved the family to New York City to pursue the sisters' literary careers.